programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 A Wordfish model gives two kinds of information, without the need for any prior pre-coding of documents or 'supervision'.

 First, Wordfish gives information about how documents (in this case, individual comments) are best differentiated from each other, by scaling them along a single dimension.
 In essence, the model collects comments that are similar to each other on each end of the dimension, based on the kinds and frequencies of words used in those comments.
 Comments on far opposite ends of this scale in particular types of discursive contexts may be characterized by the inclusion of different sets of unique words, indicating focus on different kinds of concepts.

+Although Wordfish was initially developed by political scientists for researching political ideology, there is nothing inherently political about the dimension that it reveals: Wordfish can be used to extract latent dimensionality (based on broad differences in word usage) within any kind of corpus.
+There are many underlying factors that can drive the latent scaling dimension identified by a Wordfish model.
+If content is strongly motivated by the author’s political ideology, this dimension can separate texts from authors on opposing sides of a political issue.
+Wordfish brings into relief broad differences in content, based on the kinds of words used by each speaker.
+The substantive interpretation of this latent dimension depends entirely on the content your research corpus.

 Second, Wordfish develops a scale to describe the polarization of words within a corpus, and then arranges those words along an analogous dimension to the document scale.
 Although the document scale is often the desired output of a Wordfish model, the placement of words along this scale is usually more informative than document scaling for understanding the overall meaning of the scale.